Rocket Thrust Calculator

 Rocket thrust: where does the rocket propulsion come from?

 Newton's third law states that for every action there is a reaction of equal strength and opposite direction.
 This means that when you pull a rope, the rope pulls you back with the same strength.
 This is the basis of rocket propulsion and rocket physics in general.
-The amount and speed at which the burnt fuel is exhausted of the rocket nozzle determine how fast the rocket will accelerate and travel.
+The amount and speed at which the burnt fuel is exhausted of the rocket nozzle determine how fast the rocket will accelerate and what amount of kinetic energy it'll gain.
 This is the reason why a jet rocket engine consumes big amounts of fuel, but also why it is so powerful.

 In designing a jet rocket engine it is important to balance the size of the rocket nozzle in relation to the body of the rocket itself.
 Given the nature of fluid and rocket physics, a smaller nozzle will make the exhausted fuel move faster but will allow less of it to be exhausted per unit time, so it is important to build a rocket nozzle with the proper size for the desired rocket thrust.
 The importance of the rocket nozzle area is shown in this rocket thrust calculator by the variable

 A - you can test how different sizes would impact the net rocket propulsion.